Jason Scarbro, President

 Coast Tire & Auto Service Ltd.

-Shirley Mitchell is the current President of CPHRNB – Saint John Chapter (2016/17).
+Shirley Mitchell is the Past-president of CPHRNB – Saint John Chapter.
 She also sits as Director on the Board of the Automotive Sector Council in NS.
 She is the Manager of Human Resources & Quality Systems for Coast Tire & Auto Service Ltd, an organization that operates in NB, NS & PEI.
 Shirley is a Generalist with 25 years of HR experience.
 She received her CPHR designation in 2002 and studied Business at UNBSJ.
 She has been involved with PSSC, Junior Achievement, Rally of Hope and the Business & Professional Women’s Club.
 She was also Sponsorship Chair for the 2012 CPHRNB Conference.
 Shirley has obtained a variety of knowledge, skills and experience being actively involved in an HR capacity in the automotive industry for the past 17 years.
 With operations in multiple provinces, she has worked with various government departments, colleges and non-profit organizations.
 She has represented Coast Tire on proposed legislative changes to the automotive industry and she has worked on initiatives to increase interest and enrollment in the trades with the NS Automotive Sector Council (ASC), the Canadian Apprenticeship Forum (CAF), the Automotive Industry Association (AIA) and Apprenticeship & Certification in New Brunswick.
 She is passionate about the work she does and enjoys being a strategic member of the Coast Tire team.

 Elizabeth O’Keefe, Director